 CHASING RAINBOWS – NEVER TO BE A MAJOR MOTION PICTURE

 My book Chasing Rainbows: Collecting American Indian Trade & Camp Blankets was published in 2002 and is considered the Bible on the subject.
-The publisher, Bulfinch Press, the very prestigious coffee table book division of Time/Warner, has ceased operations and so my book is now out of print and its value has increased from its original price of $50.
+The publisher, Bulfinch Press, the very prestigious coffee table book division of Time/Warner, has ceased operations and so my book is now out of print and its value has increased dramatically from its original price of $50.

 Copies in new condition on Amazon are often offered for well over $100 – recently a USED copy was offered for $2,000!